mikemackintosh/mikemackintosh.github.io/_posts/2015-02-22-simplest-slack-messaging-ever.md

 ---
 layout: post
-title: Slackdraft - The Simplest Way To Integrate
+title: Sending Messages to Slack with Slackdraft
-category: integrations
+category: Ruby
 tags: slackdraft slack slackhq irc messaging integrations httparty ruby
+redirect_from:
+ - /integrations/2015/02/22/simplest-slack-messaging-ever/
 ---

-# What Is Slack?
+### Introduction

 Slack is the finest messaging and chat platform to find itself entangled in the world wide web since the dot com boom.
 If you don't know what I'm talking about, then you're a n00b.
 Check them out at [www.slack.com](https://slack.com/).

 ![SlackUI](https://www.dropbox.com/s/1veqca2kr0ez8a4/Screenshot%202015-02-22%2022.05.59.png?dl=1)

-# Installation
+## Installation

 Like any other gem: